sacalon/sacalon/README.md

 - [x] Native binaries with no dependency
 - [x] Garbage Collection

-## Why use Hascal ?

-Hascal is so powerful and we listed its important features above. you can see that Hascal is perfect in front of many, many other well-known programming languages.
-Also, We have tested many programming languages for Hascal's Back-End, including: C, C++, Assembly, GoLang, Rust, Pascal, and DLang.
-DLang was the best and as you can see, we have used it for our purpose.

 ## Documentation
 > You can find documentations on installation and using Hascal [here](https://github.com/hascal/hascal/tree/main/docs)